AndreiPostolache/News-Homepage-FrontEndMentor-Challenge/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### About

+To build the project, I used HTML and CSS to create the layout and style the page.
+I also used JavaScript to create a hamburger menu that appears on smaller screens.
+The project is fully responsive and adapts to different screen sizes, from desktop to mobile devices.

+The challenge required that I ensure the layout was optimized for the interface depending on the user's device screen size.
+To achieve this, I used a mobile-first approach, starting with a layout for smaller screens and then progressively enhancing it as the screen size increases.
+I also added hover and focus states for all interactive elements on the page to improve the user experience.

+The project allowed me to practice my skills in HTML and CSS layout, responsive design, and JavaScript.
+It challenged me to pay attention to details such as typography and color choices to ensure a cohesive and visually appealing design.

 ### Screenshot

 [![News-Homepage-Desktop.png](https://i.postimg.cc/MKdVY7Bx/News-Homepage-Desktop.png)](https://postimg.cc/fJSVz05g)